bertrandlalo/hugging-face-exercise/backend/README.md

 # Hugging-Face exercise : Model Search Engine (Backend)

+## Description
+TODO

+## Install

 You need node 14+ to use the app :

-## Install

 ```
 npm install
 ```